Skip to content

 }

-Work in progress documentation, more will be added.
 For now, for more info, see BepInEx’s own documentation:

 Creating a new plugin project—Plugin structure